-8. Take Inspiration From What Your Watch/Reading Lists
+8. Take Inspiration From Your To Watch/Reading Lists

 Like the days in these times, your art can also feel repetitive.
 Time seems to have become endless, all the days have morphed into one, and distractions have become a daily thing.
 It’s in these times when the strength of a creator can come to a test.

 Trying a novel technique in your art form, or taking inspiration from a fellow artist can help you get out of this fix.
-For me, for example, I find filling creative prompts helpful when it comes to getting over a creator’s block.
+I, for example, find filling creative prompts helpful when it comes to getting over a creator’s block.

 9. Schedule Time for Self-Care